Computed Tomography (CT) Scan of the Bones

 had surgery.
 The technologist will use all possible comfort measures and complete

 the scan as quickly as possible to reduce any discomfort or pain.

 What happens after a CT scan of the bones?

 If contrast dye was used, you may be watched for a time for any side effects or reactions

-to the contrast dye, such as itching, swelling, rash, or difficulty breathing.
-Tell
+to the contrast dye, such as itching, swelling, rash, or trouble breathing.
+Tell the

-the radiologist or your healthcare provider right away if you notice any of these
+radiologist or your healthcare provider right away if you notice any of these symptoms.

-If you notice any pain, redness, and/or swelling at the IV site after you go home,
+If you notice any pain, redness, or swelling at the IV site after you go home, tell

-tell your healthcare provider.
-This could be a sign of infection or other type of
+your healthcare provider.
+This could be a sign of infection or other type of reaction.

 Otherwise, there is no special type of care needed after a CT scan of the bones.
 You